-THE DRC FURTHER ORDERS Respondent to disgorge \$1,269,600 in unjust benefits it received due to its failure to conduct its required number of audits and meet the High/Low Distance requirements.
+THE DRC FURTHER ORDERS Respondent to disgorge \$3,896,281.31 in unjust benefits it received due to its failure to conduct its required number of audits and meet the High/Low Distance requirements.
 This sum is to be collected by IFTA Inc., who will distribute the funds as detailed in Exhibit C.

-THE DRC FURTHER ORDERS Respondent to pay a punitive fine in the amount of \$201,000.00.
-This sum is to be collected by IFTA, Inc., who will distribute the funds as detailed in Exhibit C.
+THE DRC FURTHER ORDERS Respondent to pay a punitive fine in the amount of \$328,000, as detailed in Exhibit C.